dougeby/IntuneDocs/InTuneDocs/EndUser/sync-your-device-manually-cpwebsite.md

 # Sync your device manually

 If your app installation is taking too long, you can try syncing your device manually, which might help to speed up the installation.
-Use the instructions below that match the type of device you have.
+Use the instructions below that match the type of device or Windows version you have.
 Only the listed versions are supported.

 * [Windows 10 Mobile](sync-your-device-manually-windows.md#windows-10-mobile)
 * [Windows 10 Desktop](sync-your-device-manually-windows.md#windows-10-desktop)